 In conclusion, and perhaps most importantly, new cutting-edge delivery systems have been developed as part of the latest breakthroughs in RNA drug delivery.
-One of these is using lipid nanoparticles, which serve as a vehicle that stabilizes RNA molecules from degradation and helps ferry them into the cells you are trying to target.
-Lipid nanoparticles are highly versatile, readily manufactured, and have demonstrated efficacy in both preclinical animal models and humans in clinical trials.
-In conclusion, the history of RNA drug development is a story of advancement as new and improved formulations for synthesis, modification & delivery have shaped this field over time.
-These advances enhance the accuracy and safety profile of RNA-based medicines, making them highly promising for treating various diseases.
+One of these is by using lipid nanoparticles, which serve as a vehicle that stabilize RNA molecules from degradation and help ferry them into the cells you are trying to target.
+Lipid nanoparticles are highly versatile, can be readily manufactured and have demonstrated efficacy in both preclinical animal models as well as humans in clinical trials.
+In conclusion, the history of RNA drug development is a story of advancement as new and improved formulations for synthesis, modification & deliverying have shaped this field over time.
+These advances enhance the accuracy and safety profile of RNA-based medicines, making them highly promising for treating a wide variety of diseases.